tystar86/python_exercises/Tasks/math.md

 ```

 #62.
->Write a Python program to calculate a grid of hexagon coordinates of the given radius given lower-left and upper-right coordinates.
+>Write a function to calculate a grid of hexagon coordinates of the given radius given lower-left and upper-right coordinates.
 The function will return a list of lists containing 6 tuples of x, y point coordinates.
 These can be used to construct valid regular hexagonal polygons.

 **Expected Output :**
 ```